margaretmf/margaretmf.github.io/readinglist.md

 * I Walked the Line: My Life with Johnny by Vivian Cash
 * What Were We Thinking
 * Dare to Speak
+* Turning Pointe: How a New Generation of Dancers Is Saving Ballet from Itself by Chloe Angya
+* Swan Dive: The Making of a Rogue Ballerina by Georgina Pazcoguin
+* Being a Ballerina: The Power and Perfection of a Dancing Lifeby Gavin Larsen
 * Growth: From Microorganisms to Megacities
 * Energy Transitions: History, Requirements, Prospects
 * The Power of Creative Destruction: Economic Upheaval and the Wealth of Nations